eli8527/portfolio-hugo/content/chronology/2020_03_yale_cms.md

 years: 2020
 link: none
 description: >
-  For Mindy Seu’s [class at Yale](https://spring2020-networks.designforthe.net/), I gave a workshop on content management systems as part of the design process.
+  Gave a workshop for Mindy Seu’s [class at Yale](https://spring2020-networks.designforthe.net/) interrogating the role that content management systems play in the design process.
 ---